knewplay/book-programming-essential/toolset/tools.md

 Locker > Physics > Quizzes
 ```

-folder, and you enter a command that translates to "create a file called "quiz8.txt", it will create it in your working directory, i.e. Locker/Physics/Quizzes/.
+folder, and you enter a command that translates to "create a file called 'quiz8.txt'", it will create it in your working directory, i.e. Locker/Physics/Quizzes/.
 If you do not specify where you want the command to execute, then it will, by default, execute in the working directory.

 #### File system navigation

 Moving around the file system is a fundamental skill in the terminal.
 You will need to work with files from different directories, and knowing how to navigate efficiently will save you time and effort.

-For macOS and Linux users, you can view the "Basic Navigation" of [this resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).
+For macOS and Linux users, you can view the "Basic Navigation" of [this resource for specific commands](https://www.redhat.com/sysadmin/navigating-linux-filesystem), as well as [this one](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management#navigation-and-exploration).

-For Windows users, you can view [this resource for specific commands](https://riptutorial.com/cmd/example/8646/navigating-in-cmd) or [this article](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/).
+For Windows users, you can view [this resource for specific commands](https://riptutorial.com/cmd/example/8646/navigating-in-cmd), as well as [this article](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/).

 #### File manipulation

 The terminal enables us to work with files efficiently.

-For macOS and Linux users, you can view the "File Manipulation" of [the previous resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).
+For macOS and Linux users, you can view the "File Manipulation" of [this resource](https://www.digitalocean.com/community/tutorials/basic-linux-navigation-and-file-management#file-and-directory-manipulation), as well as [this one](https://www.scaler.com/topics/linux-file-commands/).

-For Windows users, you can review some navigation commands as well as learn about file manipulation in [this article](https://www.it.uc3m.es/pbasanta/asng/course_notes/linux_managefiles_en.html).
+For Windows users, you can review some navigation commands as well as learn about file manipulation in [this article](https://www.it.uc3m.es/pbasanta/asng/course_notes/linux_managefiles_en.html), as well as [this one](https://bebi103a.github.io/recitations/01/working_with_files.html).

 #### Working with text

 Working with text in the terminal opens up a world of possibilities.
 It allows you to manipulate, search, and transform text effortlessly.

-For macOS and Linux users, you can view the "Working with Content" of [the previous resource for specific commands](https://www.pluralsight.com/guides/beginner-linux-navigation-manual).
+For macOS and Linux users, you can view [this resource](https://www.makeuseof.com/best-linux-text-manipulation-commands/), as well as [this resource](https://learnbyexample.gitbooks.io/linux-command-line/content/Text_Processing.html).

-For Windows users, you can read [this article](https://www.onmsft.com/feature/command-prompt-basics-files-and-folders/).
+For Windows users, you can read [this resource](https://www.ibm.com/docs/en/aix/7.1?topic=files-administering).

 #### Understanding relative versus absolute path

-In the Computer Fundamentals, Software and Hardware section, I talked about the meaning of a file path.
+In the [Computer Fundamentals, Software and Hardware](../computer-fundamentals/software-and-hardware.md) section, I talked about the meaning of a file path.
 There, I described what is known as "absolute path", i.e. the path it takes to get to a file from the root folder, or in the case of the analogy, the locker.

 However, "relative paths" are equally essential.
 They define a file or directory's location concerning the current working directory.
 Instead of tracing back to the system's root, they start from where you are right now in the file system, i.e. the working directory.

 For instance, if you're in the Locker/Physics/Quizzes directory, the relative path to a "Homework" folder inside it would just be "Go up to Physics" -> "Down to Homework", whereas its absolute path might be Root -> Science -> Physics -> Homework.

 ![Absolute path vs. relative path](./figures/path.jpg)
 *On the left, arrows show an absolute path from the root to a target folder.
-On the right, arrows depict a relative path from a current directory to the target.*
+On the right, arrows depict a relative path from a current directory to the target folder.*

 To better understand the difference, as well as learn some more about how to navigate the file system, check out [this article](https://www.redhat.com/sysadmin/linux-path-absolute-relative).

 #### I/O redirection

-When we enter a command into the terminal, we use the keyboard.
-Hence, the input is text from the keyboard (a.k.a. standard input).
-Once the command gets executed, we (may) receive an output in the form of text on the terminal (a.k.a. standard output).
-Commands that do this are ***ls***, ***cat***, ***pwd***, and so on.
+When we enter a command into the terminal using the keyboard, the input is text (also known as "standard input").
+After executing the command, we often receive output, typically displayed as text in the terminal (known as "standard output").
+Examples of commands that follow this pattern include `ls`, `cat`, `pwd`, and others.

-In addition to receiving output on the terminal, we can use I/O redirection to manipulate how commands process data.
+In addition to receiving output in the terminal, we can use I/O redirection to manipulate how commands process data.
 Let's say you want to take the output of one command and use it as input for another command.
 This is where pipes come into play.
-Pipes are represented by the | symbol and allow us to connect multiple commands, creating a powerful chain of actions.
+Pipes are represented by the `|` symbol and allow us to connect multiple commands, creating a powerful chain of actions.

 ![Piping process pizza example](./figures/sketch-piping-pizza.png)

 See examples of how to use pipes [in this article](https://www.computernetworkingnotes.com/linux-tutorials/pipes-in-linux-explained.html).

-It is also possible to redirect an output into a file rather than onto the terminal using the > operator.
+It is also possible to redirect an output into a file rather than onto the terminal using the `>` operator.
 Learn more about it [in this article](https://learning.lpi.org/en/learning-materials/010-160/3/3.2/3.2_01/#:~:text=To%20redirect%20standard%20output%20to,will%20overwrite%20the%20existing%20file.).

 ### Conclusion